illescasDaniel/ImageDreamer-QT-QUICK-MVC/README.md

 - HuggingFace's accelerate, diffusers and transformers
 - Pytorch
 - PySide6
 - GPU required.
-It works with NVIDIA GPUs (tested on 8GB 4070 Laptop) and Apple Silicon chips (untested).
+It works with NVIDIA GPUs (tested on 8GB 4070 Laptop) and Apple Silicon chips (tested on an M1 MAX with 32 GB of unified memory).

 ## Development requirements
 - pytest (unit tests)